cdktf/cdktf-provider-snowflake/docs/tableConstraint.csharp.md

 - *Type:* string

-Specifies the action performed when the primary/unique key for the foreign key is deleted.
-Not applicable for primary/unique keys.
+(Default: `NO ACTION`) Specifies the action performed when the primary/unique key for the foreign key is deleted.

+Not applicable for primary/unique keys

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/table_constraint#on_delete TableConstraint#on_delete}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/table_constraint#on_delete TableConstraint#on_delete}

 ---